 In 2012 the Police Pension Fund was dissolved and police employees joined the LAGERS system.
 General employees have been a part of LAGERS since 1969.
-At the end of 2015 the pension fund for general employees was overfunded, resulting in a reduction in the contribution rate for the fourth straight year.
-The contribution rate for police employees has declined twice since their conversion to LAGERS.
-This favorable trend in pension costs has helped to maintain the low personnel to operating cost ratio.
+At the end of 2016 the pension fund for general employees was overfunded, resulting in a reduction in the contribution rate for the fifth straight year.
+The contribution rate for police employees has fluctuated both down and up since their conversion to LAGERS.
+On a City-wide basis, pension costs have declined each year since 2013, helping to maintain the low personnel to operating cost ratio.

 The City has no general obligation debt.
 In 2014, it entered into a capital lease to finance a portion of a \$4 million geothermal HVAC system installed at the community center.
-As part of its commitment to energy efficiency and sustainability, this investment is expected to return a savings in both energy costs and maintenance expenses within 15 years.
+As part of its commitment to energy efficiency and sustainability, this investment is expected to return a savings in both energy costs and maintenance expenditures within 15 years.

 In 2002 the City issued tax increment refunding and improvement revenue bonds to finance the costs associated with the Ballwin Town Center Redevelopment Project.
-While principal and interest payments were made in full from available revenues through 2012, an unscheduled draw from the Debt Reserve Fund was required in October of each of the last three years to fund the required principal payments.
+While principal and interest payments were made in full from available revenues through 2012, an unscheduled draw from the Debt Reserve Fund was required in October of each of the last four years to fund the required principal payments.
 Successful appeals of real estate taxes on the property have significantly reduced the revenue stream dedicated for bond payments.
 This trend is expected to continue.
-The remaining balance on the bond issue at December 31, 2015 was \$11,770,000.
+The remaining balance on the bond issue at December 31, 2016 was \$10,575,000.
 These bonds do not constitute a general obligation or indebtedness of the City.